nuxt-community/google-gtag-module/README.md

 [📖 **Release Notes**](./CHANGELOG.md)

+# Attention
+This project is looking for maintainers.
+Consider to make use of [gtm](https://github.com/nuxt-community/gtm-module):

 ## Features

 The module includes Google `googletagmanager.com/gtag/js` into your project and enables it with config you pass in as options.